freme-project/pipelines/README.md

 # pipelines

+**This repository is deprecated.
+It has moved to the [basic services repository](https://github.com/freme-project/basic-services/tree/master/controllers/pipelines).**

 This repository is part of the FREME project ([official project home page](http://www.freme-project.eu/), [GitHub](https://github.com/freme-project)).
 It contains code of the Pipelining service, which allows to make a chain of requests to other services in one request.